2nd Mississippi Cavalry Regiment: History

 The 2nd Mississippi Cavalry Regiment was organized in the spring of 1862 at Columbus, Mississippi by James Gordon, who had previously served in Virginia as Captain of the Chickasaw Rangers, part of the Jeff.
 Davis Legion.
 The new Regiment was assigned to the command of Col. Frank C. Armstrong and Gordon was commissioned as Lieutenant Colonel.

 The 2nd Cavalry fought at the Battle of Iuka in September, and took part in supporting actions during the Second Battle of Corinth and the subsequent Confederate retreat from Corinth after the battle.
 As part of General Earl Van Dorn's cavalry corps, the 2nd Regiment fought in the Battle of Thompson's Station in Tennessee in March 1863.
 Under orders from General Nathan B. Forrest, the 2nd took part in the capture of a Federal fort at Brentwood, Tennessee the same month, and fought at the First Battle of Franklin in April.
 During this period when most of the Regiment was fighting in Tennessee, a detachment of the 2nd Cavalry was operating in South Mississippi opposing Grierson's Raid.
 During the Vicksburg Campaign, the regiment was sent to the Big Black River and covered the retreat of General Joseph E. Johnston's troops to Jackson.
 The regiment then skirmished with Union General William T. Sherman's troops during their march to Meridian.

 A detachment of the 2nd Regiment was sent to Fayette County, Alabama in the spring of 1864 to arrest "armed bands of tories or deserters".
 The cavalry did not find any armed Unionists in Alabama, but arrested several deserters from the Confederate army.

 In May 1864 the 2nd Cavalry was sent to Georgia to take part in the Atlanta campaign.
-After the Confederate defeat in Georgia, the regiment took part in General John Bell Hood's Tennessee Campaign, fighting at Columbia, Spring Hill, Franklin, and Murfreesboro.
+After the Confederate defeat in Georgia, the regiment was assigned to Forrest's Cavalry Corps during General John Bell Hood's Tennessee Campaign, fighting at Columbia, Spring Hill, Franklin, and Murfreesboro.

-Greatly depleted by losses during the Tennessee campaign, the 2nd Mississippi Cavalry fought its final battle at Selma, Alabama in April, 1865.
+Greatly depleted by losses during the Tennessee campaign, the 2nd Mississippi Cavalry fought its final battle as part of Forrest's Corps at Selma, Alabama in April, 1865.
 The remaining Confederate forces in the western theater surrendered shortly thereafter.